JSFoundation/js.foundation/_pages/conduct-committee.md

 * Sarah Frisk
 * John Resig
 * Adam Sontag
+* Kris Borchers (JS Foundation Staff Representative)

+The JSF staff representative on the committee is a non-voting member serving as an arbiter in the event of an appeal.

 You can contact [conduct@js.foundation][].
 For more details please see the [Reporting Guidelines][].